vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 209 commits since the previous release, including 77 fixes.
+More than 211 commits since the previous release, including 77 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Apr 29 02:44:25 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed Apr 30 02:44:00 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER